Walter E. Washington Convention Center: Major events

 Six of the nine official inaugural balls for the 2005 second inauguration of George W. Bush were held at the convention center.

 In 2006, the Council of the District of Columbia approved legislation naming the then-Washington Convention Center in honor of the city's first home rule mayor, the late Walter E. Washington.
 In 2008, the WCSA Board of Directors agreed to expand the newly built convention center by 75000 sqft.

 Six of the 10 official balls of the 2009 Presidential Inauguration of Barack Obama took place there, including the first-ever Neighborhood Ball.

 The center was the principal site of the 2010 Nuclear Security Summit hosted by President Barack Obama.

 On November 10, 2011, ground was broken on the 14-story Washington Marriott Marquis, a $520 million, four-star, 1,175-room "convention center headquarters hotel" with more than 100000 sqft of meeting room space.
 Also in 2011, the convention center hosted a major fight card with a welterweight championship match between Lamont Peterson and Amir Khan at the Walter E. Washington Convention Center.

-In 2013, it was announced that the Walter E. Washington Convention Center would be the 5 year host of Otakon, the Japanese and East Asian culture convention that was held since 1999 in the Baltimore Convention Center in Baltimore, Maryland, starting with Otakon 2017 and going at least until Otakon 2021 which was considered to be a "great win" for Washington, D.C.'s convention business with an estimated $25 million annual revenue for D.C. and over 30,000 visitors expected during the time Otakon is in D.C.
+In 2013, it was announced that the Walter E. Washington Convention Center would be the 5-year host of Otakon, the Japanese and East Asian culture convention that was held since 1999 in the Baltimore Convention Center in Baltimore, Maryland, starting with Otakon 2017 and going at least until Otakon 2021.
+It was considered to be a "great win" for Washington, D.C.'s convention business with an estimated $25 million annual revenue for D.C. and over 30,000 visitors expected during the time Otakon is in D.C.
+Otakon announced in 2016 that they would remain at the Walter E. Washington Convention Center through Otakon 2024.

 The pop culture convention Awesome Con debuted at the center in 2013.
 After a successful debut (and some growing pains), the annual event has grown to become one of the largest fan conventions on the East Coast of the United States.
 The 2013 event drew about 7,000 attendees.
 The 2017 event hosted 70,000 attendees.
 Celebrity guests have included David Tennant, John Boyega, Stan Lee, Alex Kingston, William Shatner, George Takei and many others.

 Since 2014 the National Book Festival has been held at the center.

-In 2016, Otakon revealed at their Road to D.C. panel part of Otakon 2016 that the Walter E. Washington Convention Center will actually be the 8 year host of Otakon, starting with Otakon 2017 and going through at least until Otakon 2024.

 The Frederick Classic on the Hill women's gymnastics tournament is held at the convention center.

 In December 2022, President Biden hosted delegations from 49 African nations at the Convention Center for the United States–Africa Leaders Summit 2022.

+From July 9 to 11, 2024, the center hosted the 2024 Washington summit of the North Atlantic Treaty Organization.

+Following the NATO summit, U.S. President Joe Biden hosted a solo press conference to assure Democratic politicians, voters, and European allies that he had the energy and leadership to beat Donald Trump in the 2024 presidential election.